-In order to access the 5G core network, the UE has to detect the PSS and the SSS.
+In order to access the 5G network, the UE has to detect the PSS and the SSS.
 Those synchronization signals allow time and frequency correction, and Cell Id detection.
 UE in cellular network has to get good one-shot detection probability at -6 dB received baseband SNR condition with less than 1% false alarm rate as defined in chapter 7.1.5 of [73-5], with robustness against initial frequency offset up to 5 ppm.

 We expect that requirements (SNR level of -6 dB, frequency error robustness of 5 ppm and 1% false alarm) defined for terrestrial UE will be kept the same for NTN UE.
 Even if the SNR level of NTN systems is typically in the range of -3 to 13 dB SNR.